Sunday, April 12, 2026

 When the State demands parental Aadhaar details, it is resurrecting the “notice and clearance” regime that the judiciary has been steadily dismantling in the Special Marriage Act 1954.

 The legality of such a move remains shaky.
 In the landmark Hadiya case (Shafin Jahan v.
 Asokan K.M.), the Supreme Court unequivocally held that the right to choose a spouse is central to the right to life and liberty under Article 21.
 The Court reminded us that the State cannot substitute its judgment for that of competent adults.
+The Gujarat government’s justification, protecting the “dignity of girls”, is a paternalistic trope that fails the test of proportionality.
+If the aim is to prevent fraud, identity verification and targeted inquiry in specific cases are sufficient.
+Mandating parental notification serves no purpose other than to appease the forces of endogamy and communal segregation.

 India’s criminal code already prosecutes impersonation and coercion.
 Gujarat’s overbroad surveillance burdens all marriages despite unproven ‘love jihad’ claims.
 The larger question is whether intimate bonds should require state-family clearance, risking constitutional morality itself.